MetPX/sarracenia/doc/Admin.rst

 Introduction
 ------------

 Sarracenia pumps form a network.
 The network use rabbitmq brokers as a transfer manager which sends advertisements in one direction and report messages in the opposite direction.
 Administrators configure the paths that data flows through at each pump, as each broker acts independently, managing transfers from transfer engines it can reach, with no knowledge of the overall network.
 The locations of pump and the directions of traffic flow are chosen to work with permitted flows.
 Ideally, no firewall exceptions are needed.

 Sarracenia does no data transport.
 It is a management layer to co-ordinate the use of transport layers.
 So to get a running pump, actual transport mechanisms need to be set up as well.
 The two mechanisms currently supported are web servers, and SFTP.
-In the simplest case, all of the components are on the same server, but there is no need for that.  the broker could be on a different server from both ends of a given hop of a data transfer.
+In the simplest case, all of the components are on the same server, but there is no need for that.
+The broker could be on a different server from both ends of a given hop of a data transfer.

 The best way for data transfers to occur is to avoid polling.
 It is more efficient if writers can be coaxed into emitting appropriate sr_post messages.
-Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and a on_file plugin to trigger their further processing, so that the file is handed to them without polling.
+Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and an on_file plugin to trigger their further processing, so that the file is handed to them without polling.
 This is the most efficient way of working, but it is understood that not all software can be made co-operative.
 Tools to poll for those cases are sr_poll, and sr_watch.

 Generally speaking, Linux is the main deployment target, and the only platform on which server configurations are deployed.
 Other platforms are used as client end points.
 This isn´t a limitation, it is just what is used and tested.
 Implementations of the pump on Windows should work, they just are not tested.

 Minimum Requirements
 ~~~~~~~~~~~~~~~~~~~~

 The AMQP broker is extremely light on today's servers.
 The examples in this manual were implemented
 on a commercial virtual private server (VPS) with 256 MB of RAM, and 700MB of swap taken from a 20 GByte
 disk.
 Such a tiny configuration is able to keep up with almost a full feed from dd.weather.gc.ca
 (which includes, all public facing weather and environmental data from Environment and Climate Change